 - Promote permanency for the children in foster care, and reduce their risk of re-entry into foster care after they return home.

-Preventive services are:
+Prevention services are:

 - Free; regardless of your immigration status.